Walkers Barn (WALKE)

 The bathroom has a bath, handbasin, and toilet.

-Bedlinen and towels provided.Electric storage heaters and fire.Cot & Highchair availableGarden with private decked terrace with furniture and BBQ.Ample parking.Pets welcome but please exercise outside of the garden and be mindful of the sheep.Mobile reception.Supermarkets that deliver here are Tesco, Asda and Waitrose and you can also pre-order a hamper of award-winning treats and picnic snacks from local Brecon Beacons producers.
-Please see our web site for more details.
+Bedlinen and towels provided.Electric storage heaters and fire.Cot & Highchair availableGarden with private decked terrace with furniture and BBQ.Ample parking.Pets welcome but please exercise outside of the garden and be mindful of the sheep.Mobile reception.Attractive bolthole in a wonderful location

 With its pretty, rustic exterior Walkers Barn is an attractive sight within its lawned garden.
 The views surrounding it are simply stunning and the decked terrace is a wonderful place from which to take them in with a glass of wine and perhaps a BBQ.
 The interior has everything you need for a comfortable visit and sleeps 4 in 2 bedrooms.